 Question: Moses rebuked the people shortly right before he died.
 From whom did he learn [to do] this?
 From Jacob, who rebuked his sons only a short while before his death.
-Joshua rebuked Israel only shortly before his death, and Samuel, as it is said, “Behold, testify against me” (I Sam.
-12:3) and also, David rebuked his son Solomon only shortly before his death (see I Kings 2:1.
+Joshua rebuked Israel only shortly before his death, and Samuel, as it is said, “Here I am: witness against me before יהוה” I Samuel 12:3 and also, David rebuked his son Solomon only shortly before his death.
+Now the days of David drew near that he should die; and he warned את־ Solomon his son.
+I Kings 2:1.
 Chumash